- 1 Categorize the Scale of the ERP Project

 The structure of the implementation team depends on the scale of the project and the size of the company.
 Smaller companies rely on fewer tools and contain fewer departments compared to larger organizations.

-Multinational companies often need a steering committee to guide the project, along with multiple implementation divisions consisting of dozens of executives.
-A small business does not need a committee, nor does it need to fill the same roles.
+Multinational organizations may need a steering committee to guide the project, along with multiple implementation divisions consisting of dozens of executives.
+A small business organization does not need a committee, nor does it need to fill the same roles.
 Keep these details in mind to develop an effective team structure.